 Worldwide rising prevalence of diabetes and obesity is expected to govern the cartilage repair market growth over the forecast period.
 Diabetes results in increased cartilage loss.
 In addition, the increase in obese (overweight) population majorly in Latin America and MEA region is expected to fuel the demand for cartilage repair products during the forecast period.

-The American Heart Association (AHA) estimated the global geriatric population to account for approximately 20.0% of the total population by 2030, which is prone to develop chronic diseases and is anticipated to be a vital driver of increase in cartilage repair procedures and is expected to bolster the cartilage repair market over the forecast period.
+The American Heart Association (AHA) estimated the global geriatric population to account for approximately 20.0% of the total population by 2030, which is prone to develop chronic diseases and is anticipated to be a vital driver of increase in cartilage repair procedures and is expected to bolster the market over the forecast period.

 A surge in the number of road accidents and sports-related injuries worldwide resulting in bone and joint injuries is anticipated to fuel the demand for cartilage repair products over the forecast period.
 As per data published by the World Health Organization (WHO in November 2016, approximately 1.25 million people die each year in road accidents worldwide.